EnterpriseDB/tpa/docs/src/configure-instance.md

 to execute tasks after the Postgres configuration files have been installed (e.g., to install additional configuration files).

-Once the Postgres configuration is in place, TPAexec will go on to install and configure other components such as Barman, repmgr, pgbouncer, and haproxy, according to the details of the architecture.
+Once the Postgres configuration is in place, TPA will go on to install and configure other components such as Barman, repmgr, pgbouncer, and haproxy, according to the details of the architecture.